mondele/btt-writer-docs/docs/index.rst

 Bible Translation Tools Writer (BTT Writer) v1.0 Documentation
 ===============================

-Here is documentation for using the translationStudio program.
+Here is documentation for using the BTT Writer program.

 Contents: